 Today sees the release of November data from the Ulster Bank Northern Ireland PMI®.
 The latest report – produced for Ulster Bank by S&P Global – showed that inflationary pressures and a wider economic slowdown led to further reductions in output and new orders in the Northern Ireland private sector.
 There were further signs, however, of inflation softening as both input costs and selling prices rose at the weakest rates in 21 months.

-Today sees the release of August data from the Ulster Bank Northern Ireland PMI®.
-The latest report – produced for Ulster Bank by IHS Markit – signalled a loss of growth momentum in the Northern Ireland private sector.
-Although output and new orders continued to rise solidly, rates of expansion in both were weaker than recorded in July.
-That said, the rate of job creation picked up, as did business confidence.
-Inflation of both input costs and output prices eased, but remained elevated.
+Today sees the release of September data from the Ulster Bank Northern Ireland PMI®.
+The latest report – produced for Ulster Bank by S&P Global – saw the third quarter of 2022 end with the Northern Ireland private sector remaining deep inside contraction territory.
+Rates of decline in output and new orders quickened and while employment continued to rise the latest round of job creation was only marginal.